MaximGB/TetrisRF/README.md

 # Tetris written with ClojureScript/re-frame

-The project is my atempt to get acquainted with re-frame library which resulted in two libraries birth:
+The project was initiated to get better acquainted with re-frame library, as the result two other libraries have been developed:

-- maximgb.re-service - a universal way to translate re-frame effect requests into function calls
+- maximgb.re-service - a universal way to translate re-frame co-effect/effect requests into function calls
-- maximgb.re-state   - a component isolation and re-frame event handling with Hoare statecharts currently backed by JavaScript [XState](https://xstate.js.org) library.
+- maximgb.re-state   - a component isolation and re-frame event handling with Hoare statecharts, currently backed by JavaScript [XState](https://xstate.js.org) library.

 (at the moment of writing the libraries are not yet moved into a separate repositories, but that's a matter of days)